Rhinocladiella mackenziei

-Rhinocladiella mackenziei is a deeply pigmented fungus that is a common cause of human cerebral phaeohyphomycosis.
+Rhinocladiella mackenziei is a deeply pigmented mold that is a common cause of human cerebral phaeohyphomycosis.
 Rhinocladiella mackenziei was believed to be endemic solely to the Middle East, due to the first cases of infection being limited to the region.
 However, cases of R. mackenziei infection are increasingly reported from regions outside the Middle East.
 This pathogen is unique in that the majority of cases have been reported from immunologically normal people.

 History

 Rhinocladiella mackenziei was first identified in 1993 as Ramichloridium mackenziei by C.K.
 Campbell & Al-Hedaithy when it was identified as the cause of eight cases of human cerebral phaeohyphomycosis.
 All eight patients had abscess formation and six of the patients had aspirated pus with branching hyphae.
 Campbell and Al-Hedaithy considered different genera for the un-named fungus, including Zasmidium, Leptodontidium, Ramichloridium, and Rhinocladiella.
 They elected to place it in the genus Ramichloridium based on morphological similarity.
 In previous publications, Naim-Ur-Rahman misidentified the fungus in the genus Cladosporium, while Al-Hedaithy et al (1988) considered it synonymous with Fonsecaea pedrosoi.

 The genus Ramichloridium encompasses asexual species that produce upright, darkly pigmented, apically elongating, zig-zag-shaped conidiophores that produce single-celled conidia.
 It was first described in 1937 by Stahel as Ramichloridium musae but the genus was considered invalid as Stahel's publication lacked a Latin diagnosis.
 The genus Ramichloridium was re-introduced by de Hoog in 1977 typified by R. apiculatum.

 Rhinocladiella mackenziei was treated in the genus Ramichloridium until Arzanlou and coworkers explored the phylogeny of Ramichloridium and its related genera through partial sequences of the 28S (LSU) rRNA gene and the ITS region.
 The fungus was found to cluster in the Chaetothyriales clade along with Rhinocladiella species and was subsequently transferred to the genus Rhinocladiella.
 One of the main features that helped distinguish Ramichloridium and Rhinocladiella is the presence of Exophiala-like budding cells in Rhinocladiella, which were also seen in R. mackenziei.
 Additionally, the conidiophores of R. mackenziei resemble undifferentiated from the vegetative hyphae in contrast to those in Ramichloridium that are differentiated.